 - Use geolocation in order to serve the best prices based on location to compete with local stores and retailers.
 Store user data and observe how customers engage with your store to help create pricing buyer personas.

 - Sometimes a targeted environment is the best way to go.
 Seasonal sales can be easily set apart from the usual shopping experience with specific branding and calls to action in order to drive conversions and sales.
 (This is also where you direct any PPC traffic; make sure your PPC landing pages have enough customer incentives).

 Make sure you have a holistic approach to pricing.
 Pricing data needs to work in conjunction with your understanding of your customers and what motivates them to buy from you (and it’s not the only price).

 - Get to know your customers’ pricing preferences — split test prices and offers to see which ones appeal to your customers the most (free delivery, percentage discounts, free gifts etc).
 Try changing how your prices are displayed (color, language, decimals etc.) from time to time.
 All these tests will help you build a customer-centric pricing model based on data and experience.

-- Prices aren’t the only thing you should look out: freebie offers and goodies are often a big draw for customers.
-See what your competitors are offering, and whether you can go up a level.
+- Prices aren’t the only thing you should look out for; freebie offers and goodies are often a big draw for customers.
+See what your competitors are offering and whether you can go up a level.
 The lowest price won’t automatically win: it’s all about perceived value for the consumer.

 Focus your seasonal pricing calendar around key events